 The parental feeding is important in giving you the nutrients you need.
 When care

 Low blood sugar.
 Your blood sugar may become low if there is an interruption in the

 Infuse the solution at the rate you have been instructed to use.

 Infection.
-Clean the catheter daily as follows or as instructed
+Clean the catheter daily and any time it gets wet as follows or as instructed

 Check for redness, soreness, or drainage every time you change the dressing.
 Call